This article is all about the health risks forklift operators face on a daily basis.

 SITTING FOR LONG PERIODS

-Sitting for long periods may be unavoidable as a forklift operator.
+Sitting for long periods may be unavoidable for a forklift operator.

 Plus, twisting often in your seat can cause strain to your muscles.

-To alleviate issues caused by sitting for long periods of time:
+To alleviate issues caused by sitting for long periods:

 -